Are nuts a weighty concern?

 Nuts have cemented their place as a heart-healthy food, but what about their effect on weight?
-A major new review of the evidence, published in Obesity Reviews, sets the record straight (1).
+The largest and most comprehensive review of the evidence on nuts and weight, published in Obesity Reviews, sets the record straight (1).

-The systematic review and meta-analysis of six prospective cohort studies and 86 randomised controlled trials (RCTs), involving more than half a million people, found nut consumption does not lead to increased body fatness.
+The systematic review and meta-analysis of six prospective cohort studies and 86 randomised controlled trials (RCTs), involving more than half a million people, found nut consumption does not increase body weight, and instead, supports weight management over the longer term.

 Nuts were linked with a 7% lower rate of overweight/obesity in long-term prospective cohorts, and RCTs showed a ‘high certainty’ of no adverse effect of nuts on body weight.